hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

-[@RFC5936] specifies that AXFR must use TCP as the transport protocol but details that there is no restriction in the protocol that a single TCP session must be used only for a single AXFR exchange, or even solely for XFRs.
+[@RFC5936] specifies that AXFR must use TCP as the transport protocol but details that there is no restriction in the protocol that a single TCP connection must be used only for a single AXFR exchange, or even solely for XFRs.
 For example, it outlines that the SOA query can also happen on this connection.
 However, this can cause interoperability problems with older implementations